 - Learn your community’s evacuation routes as you may be forced to leave your home.
 This is especially important in low-lying areas where flooding can make roads impassable.

-- Prepare First Aid Kit
+- Prepare a First Aid Kit.

 - Learn first aid.
 Professional medical assistance may not be available.